Beavis and Butt-Head Do the Universe: Animation

 While the series and the first film Do America were hand-drawn animated by Rough Draft Studios, animation services for Do the Universe were provided by Titmouse, Inc in Los Angeles, Snipple Animation Studios in the Philippines, and Inspidea in Malaysia using Adobe Animate, making it the first official Beavis and Butt-Head animation to be done digitally.
 Some layouts were handled by Studio Moshi in Melbourne and Ink Animation in Singapore.

 Release

 The film's trailer was released on June 2, 2022.
 A sneak peek debuted three days later, at the MTV Movie and TV Awards.
 Beavis and Butt-Head Do the Universe was released on Paramount+ on June 23, 2022, and a day later on the UK version of the service.

 The soundtrack was released digitally on July 8, 2022, from Paramount Music.

+A DVD release of the film along with Season 9 was originally planned for a March 2023 release but was eventually cancelled for unknown reasons.

 Reception

 On Metacritic, the film has a weighted average score of 70 out of 100, based on 19 critics, indicating "generally favorable" reviews.
 Andy Kelly of The Gamer complimented the movie as one of the best movies of the year and a revival done well of which he also noted "Beavis and Butt-Head Do the Universe is a fine return to form for these characters—and for Mike Judge, whose distinctive approach to comedy I've dearly missed".
 Sol Harris of Starburst Magazine gave the movie 4 out of 5 stars of which he wrote "Beavis and Butt-Head Do the Universe is a completely worthy follow-up to Do America and, frankly, a frontrunner for the title of funniest movie of 2022."